saitamasahil/Pixel-Launcher-Extended/README.md

 ### Compatibility
 This module is expected to work on ROMs which are based on fairly unmodified Android source code.
-- Android 13 AOSP Based Roms
+- Android 13 AOSP-based ROMs

-> WARNING: It may not work on some LOS Based Roms like RiceDroid.
+> WARNING: It may not work on some LOS-based ROMs like RiceDroid.
 If you face any crashes on these ROMs, please look thru the [troubleshooting section](#troubleshooting).

 ### Prerequisites
 - Compatible ROMs (**AOSP-based custom ROMs** or **Google Pixel stock ROM**) based on Android 13.